zammad/zammad-documentation/install-docker-compose.rst

-Install with Docker-compose
+Install with Docker-Compose
 ***************************

 Docker is a container-based software framework for automating deployment of applications.
 Compose is a tool for defining and running multi-container Docker applications.
 This repo is meant to be the starting point for somebody who likes to use dockerized multi-container Zammad in production.
-The Zammad Docker image uses the stable branch of Zammads GIT repo.
+The Zammad Docker image uses the stable branch of Zammad's Git repo.

 The Docker images are hosted on Dockerhub: